chwilliamson/Vizregress/readme.md

 Contains tests for *Williamson.BDD.Examples* using NUnit

 ##Williamson.Example.Web
 A SelfHosted web example used by the selenium tests.
+It's an ASP.NET Web API SelfHost and I added a custom MessageHandler to serve so content for testing.
+All content is embedded within the assembly.

+The following frameworks are used:

+* ASP.NET Web API
+* Knockoutjs
+* jQuery
+* jQueryUI

 ##Stuff to know